lebiru/Lebiru.FileService/README.md

 - **File Printing**: 🖨️ Users can easily print files directly from the web interface.
 - **File Rename**: 🔄 Users can rename their uploaded files while preserving file extensions.
 - **File Copy**: 📋 Users can create copies of files with automatic naming (adds "Copy" suffix).
+- **File Checksums**: 🔐 Users can copy SHA-256 checksums of files to the clipboard for verification.
 - **Multi-File Download to Zip**: Users can download multiple files into a zip from the server. (@alfcanres)
 - **File Listing**: Users can view a list of uploaded files along with their upload times.
 - **Image Preview**: 🖼️ Image files are displayed with a preview in the web interface.